agile-learning-institute/stage0_fran/ECHO.md

 ## **How Echo Works**
 - Echo operates in **two conversational layers:**
-  - **External Dialog:** The LLM interacts naturally with users in a group chat.
+  - **Group Dialog:** The LLM interacts naturally with users in a group chat.
   - **Inner Dialog:** The LLM privately communicates with structured agents.
 - The LLM follows a **Retrieval-Augmented Generation (RAG)** approach:
   - **Interprets human intent** from the group chat.